-The company's next dividend payment will be NZ$0.03 per share.
-Last year, in total, the company distributed NZ$0.06 to shareholders.
-Based on the last year's worth of payments, KMD Brands stock has a trailing yield of around 5.1% on the current share price of NZ$1.18.
+The company's next dividend payment will be US$0.40 per share, on the back of last year when the company paid a total of US$0.81 to shareholders.
+Calculating the last year's worth of payments shows that Endeavour Mining has a trailing yield of 3.9% on the current share price of CA$28.4.
 Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-So we need to check whether the dividend payments are covered, and if earnings are growing.
+We need to see whether the dividend is covered by earnings and if it's growing.

 Have Earnings And Dividends Been Growing?